laurahurn123/TET_coordinates/README.md

 should automatically copy to clipboard

-then paste into google sheets
+then paste into excel sheet